Hemphill, Dillard lead 10 seed Buffalo over Rutgers 82-71.

 BIG PICTURE

 Buffalo: The Bulls are making their third NCAA appearance, all of which have come over the last four years.
 The Bulls upset South Florida and Florida State last year.
-They are now 3-2 in their short tournament history.
+They are now 3-2 in their short tournament history, despite having seven freshmen on this year’s roster.

 Rutgers: The Scarlet Knights were in the tournament for the first time since 2015, their 25th appearance, and are now 36-25.
 Stringer, who would have gotten credit for the win, needs one more to reach 500 at Rutgers (499-277).